lucagalbu/8086-Emulator/README.md

 - 00: No displacement bytes.
 - 01: One signed displacement byte.
-- 10: Unsigend 2-bytes displacement.
+- 10: Unsigned 2-bytes displacement.
 - 11: register addressing mode, where the register is specified by r/m.
 It is used in conjunction with the w bit to determine if an 8- or 16-bit register is selected.

 The 3 bits r/m encodes how to access the memory, in conjunction with mod: